 Living Liver Donor Program

-over 17,000 were on the list throughout the nation.
+There are more than 300 patients on the waitlist for a liver transplant in Wisconsin and nearly 14,000 in the nation.
 The waiting list for liver transplants is continually changing as the most severe patients are always being placed at the top of the list.

 While the average wait time for seriously-ill patients listed with the UW Health liver transplant program tends to be lower than other programs in the region, patients with less severe disease may have a significant wait time.
 Receiving a living donor liver transplant provides an advantage compared to remaining on the transplant waiting list because those patients are transplanted before becoming seriously ill.